-If you are looking at buying or installing caravan airconditioning, it will pay to view this list of Frequently Asked Questions that will help you correctly choose the best air conditioner for your setup.
+Otherwise if you are looking at buying or installing caravan airconditioning and want more information - keep reading.
+It will pay to view this list of Frequently Asked Questions that will help you correctly choose the best air conditioner for your setup.

 - Caravan air conditioners are aerodynamically designed to shelter and deflect the harsh wind and rain conditions that are intensified whilst your vehicle is in motion at 80 - 100km per hour.
 This prevents water ingress causing rust and short circuiting of the electrical components.

 - An RV air con is engineered to withstand bumps and constant vibrations from rough road conditions eliminating the potential for cracked or leaky gas pipes and fittings and major component damage.